“Clear accounts make for long friendships”.

 A previous article in this two-part series dealt with the importance of integrity and fairness about foster parent payment.
 We also previously discussed foster parent compensation and taxes, when (date) you are paid, and that payment is per night the child is in your home.
 To read the first article click here.

 How much are foster parents paid?
 Who determines how much they get paid?
-How is payment calculated?
+How much do foster parents get paid per child?
 This article will address key questions related to the financial compensation of foster parents.

 In the previous article, I reviewed the “what” and “how” you are paid.
 I explained that in California, foster parents receive a monthly payment to feed, clothe, and meet the material needs of the children placed in their care.
 Medical and dental coverage is provided through the Medi-Cal program.

-But what about how much foster parents are paid?
+But what about exactly how much foster parents are paid?

 First, a little history.
 Years ago, foster parent payment was based on the child’s age.
 There were several age groups.
 For example, a foster parent who cared for an infant would receive less than a foster parent who cared for a 16-year old.